HumaN0t/Gaming/README.md

-The qs is
+The question is:
-# WHat all Gaming acts are here?
+# What all Gaming acts are here?